rb12345/gnuplot_i/gnuplot_i.md

 2. Send display configuration options.
 The following functions to set these options are available:

+    gnuplot_setterm (gnuplot_ctrl *handle, char *terminal, int width, int height)

+  Sets the terminal type ('wxt', 'aqua', 'x11', 'png', 'windows') for the correct system-dependent display of the plot.

     gnuplot_setstyle (handle, style)

-        sets the plotting style of the next plots
+  Sets the plotting style of the next plots

     gnuplot_set_axislabel (handle, label, axis)

-        sets the label for the axis identified by variable `axis` (x, y or z)
+  Sets the label for the axis identified by variable `axis` (x, y or z)

   Examples: